Zanci19/GoonFM/discord-bot/README.md

 - Logging defaults to `info`; set `LOG_LEVEL=debug` for richer diagnostics.
 - If the primary stream fails repeatedly, the bot swaps to `BACKUP_STREAM_URL` when provided.
 - Presence text is controlled by `STATUS_TEXT` and shows as “Listening to …” for a polished, professional touch.
+- Sound effects live in `./sfx` (or `SFX_DIR`).
+Supported extensions: mp3, wav, ogg, flac, aac, m4a.
+Rename files to avoid spaces for easier autocomplete.

 ## Troubleshooting